 - Both the mobile site and responsive web design optimise the site for smaller devices.

-- All the two provides easy navigation to site’s features on mobile devices
+- All the two provide easy navigation to the site’s features on mobile devices

 - Responsive web design, as well as a mobile site, enables fast download speed.

-- They both improve the usability and readability for the mobile user.
+- They both improve the usability and readability of mobile users.

 - Both boost Search Engine ranking of a web site.

 - With more than half of the web browsers using mobile devices, responsive web design ensures a site is easily accessible to all potential customers regardless of their devices